Skip to content

 Thailand’s cannabis laws have undergone rapid transformation.
 In June 2022, Thailand became the first Asian country to decriminalize cannabis.
 Three years later, in June 2025, the government reversed course, reclassifying cannabis flower as a “controlled herb” and effectively ending the open recreational market.

 Today, cannabis in Thailand operates under a medical framework.
 For a full overview, visit our legal hub and medical cannabis guide.
-Here is everything you need to know about the current legal status.
+Here is everything you need to know about the current legal status as of May 2026.

 The Short Answer